enesyugan/PIER-CodeSwitching-Evaluation/README.md

 error = pier(reference, hypothesis)

 ```
-This example was taken from [Paper 1: "DECM: Evaluating Bilingual ASR Performance on a Code-switching/mixing Benchmark"](https://aclanthology.org/2024.lrec-main.400.pdf).
+This example was taken from ["DECM: Evaluating Bilingual ASR Performance on a Code-switching/mixing Benchmark"](https://aclanthology.org/2024.lrec-main.400.pdf).

 For languages with differen writing scripts such as Arabic or Mandarin, Japanese taggs are not needed.